lukaskoeller/playwright-ct-docker-reproduction/README.md

 # playwright-ct-docker-reproduction

+## RESOLVED

+Follow the "Getting started" steps from below.

 The original goal was to add snapshots for the linux platform using the docker image provided by playwright.
 This is to enable Gitlab CI using linux snapshots.

 Also see some reference threads about the topic: